Master Plan for Aging

 - Disability & Aging Community Living Advisory Committee

-- Equity in Aging Advisory Committee
+- Equity Advisory Committee on Aging and Disability

 June 8, 2022: Alzheimer’s and Dementia in Focus

 A discussion on Challenges, Opportunities, and Equity in Alzheimer’s Care & Delivery Service with:

 - Corinne Eldridge, President & CEO, Center for Caregiver Advancement

 - Darrick Lam, President & CEO, ACC Senior Services and Vice Chair, CA Alzheimer’s Disease & Related Disorders Advisory Committee